 When it's time to deliver audio from this library to the application, the higher dynamic-range data must be brought within the expected range, which is what the Peak Limiter does.
 It works by looking ahead several frames and adjusting the overall volume of the output stream, caps the loudness, and can handle huge overloads.

 The Noise Gate node has an adjustable threshold (or can be disabled).
 It can be placed between a microphone's output stream and the TransportManager's sender.
-It works by preventing, any audio that falls below the set loudness threshold.
+It works by not sending any audio that falls below the set loudness threshold.
 The Noise Gate eliminates most background noise, frees network resources, and reduces CPU load.
 Louder sounds, such as a speaker’s voice, are transmitted clearly.

 The nodes in this package are compatible with standard WebAudio nodes.
 They can be arranged as needed to take advantage of WebAudio's flexible modular design.
 If all audio sources use 48 kHz, resampling is avoided and the best audio quality will be delivered.